Updated:

 The democratic style of management allows each team member to take part in the process of decision-making (Cherry, What Is Democratic Leadership?).
 Thus, its greatest strength is in empowering every employee to share the ideas, which eventually leads to finding more productive ways of solving the difficulties.
 When the employees feel involved and important, they are more likely to be dedicated to the company’s projects and their results.
 Another asset of this management style is that it stimulates a higher productivity of the employees (Cherry, What Is Democratic Leadership?).

 On the downside, democracy may present some problems.
 When a task demands a quick solution and the roles are not strictly divided, the project may fail.
-Also, democratic style may provoke misunderstandings and communications problems within the team (Cherry, What Is Democratic Leadership?).
-Another weakness is that while a leader allows everyone to take part in decision making, not all employees may have the required qualifications or experience to make important decisions.
+Also, the democratic style may provoke misunderstandings and communication problems within the team (Cherry, What Is Democratic Leadership?).
+Another weakness is that while a leader allows everyone to take part in decision-making, not all employees may have the required qualifications or experience to make important decisions.
 Thus, such conduct may lead to problems in the team’s productivity (Cherry, What Is Democratic Leadership?).
 The best conditions for participative leadership are when team members are experienced and have positive intentions in regard to gaining good profits and creating a successful image for their company.

 Laissez-Faire or Free-Rein Leadership